GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-84/index.md

 * [Same Site Cookie policy](#sscp) changes are starting to roll out again.
 * And [more](#more).

-I’m [Pete LePage](https://twitter.com/petele), working and shooting from home, let’s dive in and see what’s new for developers in Chrome 84!
+I'm [Pete LePage](https://twitter.com/petele), working and shooting from home, let's dive in and see what's new for developers in Chrome 84!

 ## App icon shortcuts {: #app-icon-shortcuts }